necojackarc/auto-request-review/README.md

 This GitHub Action best suits any of the following needs:

 - You'd like to request review based on files changed
+- You'd like to specify reviwers per author
-- You'd like to request review to all of the other team members
+- You'd like to get all of the other team members to review
 - You'd like to keep code owners real code owners, not just reviewers

 Overall, if you'd like to request review to a certain set of members based on groups and/or files changed, this GitHub Action works best.